Homebrew/homebrew-cask/doc/src/brew-cask.1.md

     downloads older than 10 days old.

   * `create` <Cask>:
-    Generate a Cask for the Caskfile named <Cask> and open a template for it in your favorite editor.
+    Generate a Cask definition file for the Cask named <Cask> and open a template for it in your favorite editor.

   * `doctor` or `dr`:
     Check for configuration issues.
 Can be useful to upload as a gist for developers along with a bug report.

   * `edit` <Cask>:
-    Open the given Caskfile for editing.
+    Open the given Cask definition file for editing.

   * `fetch` <Cask> [--force]:
     Fetch remote resources for the given Cask to the local cache.
 With